-Based in Dubai, Gamble is a reporter and producer responsible for business news coverage from the MENA region.
-She also presents CNBC's Access: Middle East and is an on-air contributor to CNBC's business day programming.
+Based in London, Hadley is a reporter and anchor responsible for business news coverage from the Middle East and Africa.
+She presents CNBC's Access: Middle East and Access: Africa and is a regular on-air contributor to CNBC's business day programming.

-Gamble has a long term interest in the Middle East and joined CNBC in 2010, having previously been a writer and producer in CNN's Abu Dhabi bureau.
-An experienced journalist, Gamble also has worked for ABC News and Fox News in Washington, DC producing news programmes and covering national and international political events, including the 2008 Presidential Debates, Election Night 2008 and the Inauguration of President Barak Obama.
-Gamble is a member of the International Institute of Strategic Studies.
+Hadley has a long term interest in the Middle East and Africa; she joined CNBC in 2010, having previously been a writer and producer in CNN's Abu Dhabi bureau.
+An experienced journalist, Hadley has also worked for ABC News and Fox News in Washington, DC producing news programmes and covering national and international political events, including the 2008 Presidential Debates, Election Night 2008 and the Inauguration of US President Barack Obama.

 Samer Khoury, president of the Consolidated Contractors Company (CCC), discusses the challenges facing businesses in the Middle East due to political instability.

 The chief executive of Qatar's largest private commercial bank, R Seetharaman tells CNBC how he plans to reclaim lost market share and go global.